Ricks-Lab/ups-utils/README.md

 The *--no_markup* option will cause the output to be in plain text, with no color markup codes.
 The *--logfile filename* option is used to specify a logfile, but is not implemented at this time.
-The threshold and script definitions must be made in the config.py file using *config.py.template* as a template.
+The threshold and script definitions must be made in the *ups-utils.ini* file using *ups-utils.ini.template* as a template.
 The logger is enabled with the *--debug* option.
 The *--ltz* option will result in the use of the local time zone in the monitor window and logs.
 This will be the local time of where the app is running, not the location of the UPS.
 The default is UTC.

 ### ups-mon